Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 The production engineering team at Meta writes code and debugs hard problems in live production.
 Their work impacts more than 2 billion users around the world.
 You’ll therefore need to show that you think in a structured way under pressure and write code that's accurate, clear, bug-free, and fast.

-You’ll be asked to solve data structure and algorithm coding problems (e.g. arrays / strings, searching algorithms) on a whiteboard (or the online equivalent) and you should share your thinking out loud as you work through the problem.
+At your Meta coding interview, you’ll be asked to solve data structure and algorithm coding problems (e.g., arrays / strings, searching algorithms) on a whiteboard (or the online equivalent), and you should share your thinking out loud as you work through the problem.

 Example questions asked by Meta in production engineer interviews